Skip to content

 Elevator pitches

-Finally, elevator pitches are, just like when you are looking for a job, the kinds of quick sales pitches done on the fly when someone turns to you and says, “You’re a writer.
+Finally, elevator pitches are, just like when you are looking for a job, the kinds of quick sales pitches you have to do on the fly when someone turns to you and says, “You’re a writer.
 So, what’s your book about?”

 Don’t just stand there!
 You’ve got to be ready.